Black Friday special: save 40% off Paired Premium! Claim offer

 Insecurity usually comes from a lack of self-confidence, which can come from many potential causes.
 It’s also possible that past experiences are making you feel insecure in your current relationship.

 “Those with insecure attachment can often struggle with feeling like they are not enough in the early stages of a relationship.
-Because even when the relationship is solid that individual's brain is still throwing up flags saying don’t trust this, you are going to lose this good thing,” says Moraya Seeger DeGeare, a marriage and family therapist and In-House Relationship Expert at Paired.
+Because even when the relationship is solid that individual's brain is still throwing up flags saying don’t trust this, you are going to lose this good thing,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “One thing that can be reassuring is that attachment theory tells us that with a solid relationship your attachment style can change and move to a more secure place.”
 So if you identify with some of these points, don’t feel like all hope is lost.